The word "coach" comes from the English

 Problems and falling motivation begin when these goals do not line up and there is no understanding of where they intersect or how they affect one another.
 The "balance wheel" does not move.
 For example, a department head has stayed in the same position too long and does not know where to go next.
 Grow within the company, become a partner, get an equity stake in the business?
 Change companies or maybe start a business of their own?
 Each of these options can change life in a way that makes the "balance wheel" tilt in a certain direction.

-One path leads to a lighter workload, leaving more time for family or personal health.
-The other, on the contrary, means working 12-14 hours a day, so there is no time for family, but there is more money and creative self-realization.
-In such a case, choosing a path is difficult; often people cannot articulate their main values simply because they have never really thought about them or tried to put them into words and feel them.
+One path will lead to a lighter workload, and there will be more time for family or personal health.
+The other path, on the contrary, will require working 12-14 hours a day, so there will be no time for family, but there will be more money and creative self-realization.
+It is hard to choose a path in such a case, and often people cannot formulate their core values simply because they have never thought about them, never tried to talk them through and feel them.

 The coach helps the client understand what really matters to them, what their hidden goals are, and motivates them to achieve those goals as quickly as possible.
 What problems, other than career-related ones, is corporate coaching also ordered for?
 According to a survey of representatives from 93 companies conducted by Talent Equity Institute, this service is most often sought to solve specific business tasks.